Rolls-Royce Pegasus: Testing and production

 The flight testing and engine development received no government funding; the plane's funding came entirely from Hawker.

 The first engines had barely enough thrust to lift the plane off the ground due to weight growth problems.
 Flight tests were initially conducted with the aircraft tethered, with the first free hover achieved on 19 November 1960.
 The first transition from static hover to conventional flight was achieved on 8 September 1961.
 It was originally feared that the aircraft would have difficulty transitioning between level and vertical flight, but during testing it was found to be extremely simple.
-Testing showed that because of the extreme power to weight ratio it only took a few degrees of nozzle movement to get the aircraft moving forward quickly enough to produce lift from the wing, and that even at a 15 degree angle the aircraft accelerated very well.
+Testing showed that because of the extreme power-to-weight ratio it only took a few degrees of nozzle movement to get the aircraft moving forward quickly enough to produce lift from the wing, and that even at a 15-degree angle the aircraft accelerated very well.
 The pilot simply had to move the nozzle control forward slowly.
 During transition from horizontal back to vertical the pilot would simply slow to roughly 200 knots and turn the nozzles downward, allowing the engine thrust to take over as the aircraft slowed and the wings stopped producing lift.

 The RAF was not much of a convert to the VTOL idea, and described the whole project as a toy and a crowd pleaser.
 The first prototype P1127 made a very heavy landing at the Paris Air Show in 1963.

-Series manufacture and design and development improvement to the Pegasus to produce ever higher thrusts were continued by Bristol engines beyond 1966, when Rolls-Royce Ltd bought the Company.
+Series manufacture and design and development improvement to the Pegasus to produce ever-higher thrusts were continued by Bristol engines beyond 1966, when Rolls-Royce Ltd bought the Company.
 A related engine design, the 39,500 lbf (with reheat) Bristol Siddeley BS100 for a supersonic VTOL fighter (the Hawker Siddeley P.1154) was not developed to production as the aircraft project was cancelled in 1965.

-To date, 1,347 engines have been produced and two million operating hours have been logged with the Harriers of the Royal Air Force (RAF), Royal Navy, U.S. Marine Corps and the navies of India, Italy, Spain and Thailand.

 A non-vectored 26,000 lb thrust derivative of the Pegasus running on liquid hydrogen, the RB.420, was designed and offered in 1970 in response to a NASA requirement for an engine to power the projected Space Shuttle on its return flight through the atmosphere.
 In the event, NASA chose a shuttle design using a non-powered gliding return.